alexcash/alexcash.com/_posts/2025-07-17-go-further-with-mapkit.md

 I don't typically write about my 9-to-5, but I had to make an exception to share this video.
 It's a technical presentation I gave at this year's Worldwide Developers Conference for Apple.
 I'm very proud of it.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/kMjkUavPXyE?si=9agXP3HlHY6Vieeh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" style="aspect-ratio: 16/9; max-width: 560px; max-height: 315px; width: 100%; height: 100%;" src="https://www.youtube.com/embed/kMjkUavPXyE?si=9agXP3HlHY6Vieeh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 If you're not an application developer you'll probably find it pretty dry.
 But it's a cool look at some what I've spent the last few years doing.